Below we summarize the full set

 who consent to the encoding of certain

-attributes into their ID Tokens
+attributes into their U-Prove Tokens

 at issuing time, and actively cooperate